tahoe-lafs/tahoe-lafs/docs/frontends/magic-folder.rst

 If a file in the upload directory is changed (actually relinked to a new file), then the old file is still present on the grid, and any other caps to it will remain valid.
 See `docs/garbage-collection.rst`_ for how to reclaim the space used by files that are no longer needed.
+Garbage collection is not included as part of the OTF Magic-Folder grant... however we've documented this feature here `#2440`_

 Unicode filenames are supported on both Linux and Windows, but on Linux, the local name of a file must be encoded correctly in order for it to be uploaded.